-I’ve followed AI model releases long enough to recognize the pattern.
-The announcement drops with fanfare, benchmarks look impressive on a slide, early testers (often partners or power users) sing praises, and then the real-world feedback trickles in—mixed at best, quietly disappointed at worst.
-Anthropic’s Claude Opus 4.8, released on May 28, 2026, fits this mold a little too neatly.
+Claude Opus 4.8 offers modest benchmark gains but delivers limited real‑world value compared to its predecessor.
+I've followed AI model releases long enough to recognize the pattern: announcements drop with fanfare, benchmarks look impressive on a slide, early testers (often partners or power users) sing praises, and then the real‑world feedback trickles in—mixed at best, quietly disappointed at worst.
+Anthropic's Claude Opus 4.8, released on May 28, 2026, fits this mold a little too neatly.

 On paper, it's another step forward: sharper judgment, better "honesty" about its own limitations, stronger performance on agentic coding and long‑running tasks, and some genuinely useful new controls like adjustable effort levels.
 Anthropic even kept the pricing the same as Opus 4.7—$5 per million input tokens and $25 per million output for standard mode, doubling for the faster variant.